wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Apple Watch Support

 This part of the documentation describes how to add support for Apple Watch into your PowerAuth powered IOS application.
+This part of the documentation is not relevant for **tvOS** platform.

 ### Prepare Watch Connectivity